cran-task-views/Psychometrics/Psychometrics.md

     prior distribution assumptions and is thus non-parametric, but it can be combined with Box-Cox power transformations for semi-parametrically modelling the data as well.
--   The `r pkg("normref")` package is developed for good and easy continuous norming of psychological and educational tests.
+-   The `r pkg("normref")` package provides regression-based continuous norming of psychological and educational tests using GAMLSS (Generalized Additive Models for Location, Scale, and Shape), with functions for model selection, visualization, reliability estimation, and norm score calculation with confidence intervals.
 -   A system for the management, assessment, and psychometric analysis of data from educational and psychological tests is implemented in `r pkg("dexter")`, and a GUI via `r pkg("dextergui")`.